- Home

 Immunotherapy

 Immunotherapy is a type of drug treatment that uses the body’s own immune system to fight cancer.
-The most widely used form of immunotherapy is checkpoint inhibitor drugs.
-Some cancers create “checkpoints” to block the immune system.
-Checkpoint inhibitor drugs allow the immune system to bypass these checkpoints.
+The most common immunotherapy used to treat secondary bone cancer is checkpoint inhibitor drugs.

-Several checkpoint inhibitor drugs are approved to treat some types of cancer that have spread to the bone, such as lung and kidney cancers.
+Several checkpoint inhibitor drugs are approved to treat some types of cancer that have spread to the bone, such as melanoma, lung, bladder and kidney cancers.
 Clinical trials are testing checkpoint immunotherapy for other cancer types.

-Side effects – These will vary depending on the type of immunotherapy you receive and how your body responds.
-Common side effects include fatigue, rashes and diarrhoea.
+Side effects – These will depend on the type of treatment you receive and how your body responds.
+Common side effects of immunotherapy are fatigue, dry eyes, rashes and diarrhoea.

 Learn more about immunotherapy.